 ZwickRoell offers cutting-edge materials testing solutions featuring a wide range of specimen grips with various designs, test force ranges, and test temperatures.

 We have suitable specimen grips for all specimen materials and shapes.
-Our portfolio includes all the established operating principles for positive as well as non-positive clamping grips.
+Our portfolio includes all the established operating principles for friction-fit and form-fit specimen grips.

 Selecting a test method